 Ms. Van Gelder’s experience includes counseling clients in federal and state courts throughout the country and in all phases of litigation, including trial and appeal.

-the Department of Justice (DOJ), the Securities and Exchange Commission (SEC) and
+She also has represented corporations in regulatory investigations, including matters before the Department of Justice (DOJ), the Securities and Exchange Commission (SEC) and multiple state regulators.

 Ms. Van Gelder’s experience includes representing: